bpvgoncalves/SafeVault/README.md

 ![GitHub](https://img.shields.io/github/license/bpvgoncalves/SafeVault?color=black)
 ![GitHub R package
 version](https://img.shields.io/github/r-package/v/bpvgoncalves/SafeVault?color=black&label=Version%20GitHub)

 <!-- badges: end -->

 SafeVault is aimed at secure storage of data.
+It started as a way to store passwords locally, but it can be used to store several types of items.

+Some helper functions are included to allow creation and processing of specific types of items such as password or credit card information, but anything that can be created or loaded into R can potentially be stored inside the vault.

 ## Installation